 Great beach for surfing and swimming due to waves and lifeguards on duty.

-This six and a half mile walk, brought to you courtesy of the aa.com website, follows fields and country lanes.
-It should take you about three hours to walk and you can park on Fore Street where the walk starts.
-Take a look at the website for further details.
+This five mile walk follows fields and country lanes from Lifton to Launceston.
+It should take you about two hours to walk and you can park on Fore Street, Lifton, where the walk starts.
+Click the Visit Dartmoor website link for further details.

 Straight out of Thomas the Tank Engine, this is a fun-filled excursion whatever the weather.
 Learn about the little locomotives, or just sit back and enjoy ride.